aquawill/here_a2d_image_processor/README.md

 * directory of junction images: E:\a2d_root\OUTPUT\A2DGJ\1920x1080\AUSTRALIA\JUNCTIONS
 * directory of background images: E:\a2d_root\OUTPUT\A2DGJ\1920x1080\BACKGROUND
 * path of A2DGJ LAT: E:\a2d_root\A2DGJ\201E0_AU_A2DGJV_LAT.csv
+* iso country code of Australia that to be processed: AUS
 * your HERE apikey: abc123

 Command: